via5/Synergy/README.md

 ### Step duration
-This controls how long the step executes for as well as the timing for all modifiers.
+This controls how long the step executes for, as well as the timing for all modifiers.
 Modifiers are synchronised with their parent step by default.
 Modifiers will be driven from 0% to 100% during the first half of the duration, and from 100% to 0% for the second half.
 See [Duration](#duration) for more details.

 [<img src="doc/duration-random.png" height="400">](doc/duration-random.png)

 ### Repeat
 A [random range duration](#random-range).
 A simple way of repeating the step duration multiple times before moving on to the next step.
+The values are in seconds.
+The step duration will be repeated until the repeat duration is exceeded.

 Note that this doesn't interact well with some features like ramping or modifiers that are not synchronised with the step.
 A more robust way of repeating movements is to create a step with a longer duration and use unsynchronised modifiers instead.

 [<img src="doc/step-repeat.png" height="400">](doc/step-repeat.png)